Bone Broths For Dogs And Cats

 - Great for fussy eaters to entice them with flavour

 However, not all bone broths are created the same.
 When cooking or buying bone broth, opt for one with locally sourced free-range chicken or pasture-raised beef.
 Good sourced mean a healthier and more nutritious product.
-We stock a chicken bone broth and beef bone broth that we can highly recommend for a simple, no fuss option.
+We stock a chicken bone broth, lamb bone broth and beef bone broth that we can highly recommend for a simple, no fuss option.
 If you're making your own bone broth, brisket bones and marrow bones make great bone broth.

 The easiest way is to add a small amount to your pet's meal each day (see feeding guidelines on the packet).
 It makes the meal delicious, but also adds moisture to the food to hydrate your dog.